 - Under the terms of Law 7200 "Law for the Authorization of Autonomous or Parallel Energy Generation," which declares a matter of public interest the purchase of energy by ICE to those private companies that comply with the conditions contained in this Law, ICE has entered into agreements with various cogenerators for purchasing energy.
-This Law provides for two systems or chapters: Chapter I, "Autonomous or Parallel Generation," which generates the so called BOO (build, Own, and Operate) agreements, and Chapter II, "Purchase of Power under the Competition System", which generates the so called BOT (Build, Operate, and Transfer) agreements). - As of March 31, 2015, ICE has subscribed power purchase agreements under Chapter II that correspond to BOT agreements (Built, Operate, and Transfer) with the following independent power producers: Geoenergía de Guanacaste, S.R.L.; Unión Fenosa Generadora La Joya; Hidroenergía del General (HdG), S.R.L.; and Planta Eólica Guanacaste, S.A.
-Consorcio Eólico Chiripa S.A.
-As a result, the following projects are in the construction phase: PH Chucás, S.A.; P.H.
-Capulín, and Proyecto Eólico.
+This Law provides for two systems or chapters: Chapter I, "Autonomous or Parallel Generation," which generates the so called BOO (build, Own, and Operate) agreements, and Chapter II, "Purchase of Power under the Competition System", which generates the so called BOT (Build, Operate, and Transfer) agreements). - As of June 30, 2015, ICE has subscribed power purchase agreements under Chapter II that correspond to BOT agreements (Built, Operate, and Transfer) with the following independent power producers: Geoenergía de Guanacaste, S.R.L.;: Unión Fenosa Generadora La Joya S.A.; Hidroenergía del General (HDG), S.R.L.; Planta Eólica Guanacaste, S.A.; Consorcio Eólico Chiripa S.A. and Unión Fenosa Generadora Torito S.A., As a result, the following projects are in the construction phase PH Chucás and Capulín and Orosi Wind Project in its final stage.
 During the life of the agreements, those independent power producers must build, operate, and provide maintenance to the corresponding plants.
 The power generated will be sold exclusively to ICE.
 At the end of the term of those agreements, the ownership, management, and operation of the plants will be automatically transferred to ICE, free of any liens and encumbrances.
-The corresponding cogenerators or ICE may request the early transfer of the power plants.

-Some of the most relevant terms and conditions contained in the aforementioned agreements are the following:
+The corresponding cogenerators or ICE may request the early transfer of the power generation plants. - In September 2015, the Orosí Wind Power Generation Plant will become operational and will generate 50 MW, and it is owned by Inversiones Eólicas de Orosí Dos, S.A., based on a BOT agreement. - Some of the most relevant terms and conditions contained in the aforementioned agreements are the following: - The cogenerators shall be responsible for the financing, design, procurement of supplies, construction, evidence, startup and maintenance of the plants.
+The co-generators also agree to deliver all the energy produced to ICE during the term of the contract.